hc-sc/edb/README.md

 eDB was commissioned by PMRA to provide desktop tooling that builds Regulatory Submissions that conform to the [Global Harmonised Submission Transport Standard](http://www.oecd.org/chemicalsafety/submission-transport-standard/) (GHSTS).

-It is built on [electron](https://github.com/atom/electron) using the [Application Boilerplate for Electron by Thorsten Hans](https://www.xplatform.rocks/2015/05/04/writing-an-electron-atom-shell-app-using-angular-and-es6/).
+It is built on [electron](https://github.com/atom/electron).
 The salient components currently include:

  * Electron
  * VueJS